Instance-JS/Instance/docs/proofs/Spacetime.md

 **End of Part V**

-*Part VI will address Logical Bias and matter-antimatter asymmetry.*
+*Part VI will address Probability Bias leading to matter-antimatter asymmetry.*

-## Part VI: Logical Bias and Matter-Antimatter Asymmetry
+## Part VI: Probability Bias and Matter-Antimatter Asymmetry

 ### 6.1 The Baryon Asymmetry Problem